 I hear my dad’s voice at night, low and murmuring.
-I enter the pitch black darkness of his bedroom and ask him what he’s talking about : he says to me, ‘Come in, I’ll show you what I’m about to do.’
-‘Oh,’ I said, What are you about to do?’
+I enter the pitch black darkness of his bedroom and ask him what he’s talking about.
+He says to me, ‘Come in, I’ll show you what I’m about to do.’
+‘Oh,’ I said, what are you about to do?’
 He chuckles softly and says, in a voice that is so childlike it startles me: “Catch a whole bunch of fish.”
-I remember him telling me years ago how when he was young his dad used to catch fish with his bare hands in a large creek behind their house to feed their family.
-I can only imagine that in this moment, in the darkness of his room, where time does not exist, he was a child again, and was reliving the moment where he learned how to catch fish with his bare hands, like his dad.
+I remember him telling me years ago how when he was young his dad used to catch fish with his bare hands to feed their family.
+I can only imagine that in this moment, in the darkness of his room, he was a child again, and was reliving the moment.